1. Itchy, watery eyes

 2. Runny nose

-When allergens enter your nose, your immune system releases chemical that can make the blood vessels in your nose swell causing them to expand.
-This allows the fluid to come out into the nose as thin, clear, watery liquid.
+When allergens enter your nose, your immune system releases a chemical that can make the blood vessels in your nose swell and cause them to expand.
+This allows the fluid to come out into the nose as a thin, clear, watery liquid.